lowRISC/opentitan/hw/ip_templates/flash_ctrl/doc/theory_of_operation.md

 *  For information partitions, the scramble enablement is done on a per page basis.
    *  Software can configure for each page whether scramble is enabled.

+Note that while the minimum granularity for host and controller interface accesses is 32 bits, the scrambling as well as reliability ECC operate on full Flash words (64 bits).
+Whenever reliability ECC and/or scrambling are enabled, read, program and erase operations should thus be based on 64-bit aligned addresses.

 #### Flash ECC and ICV

 Flash supports both ECC (error correction) and ICV (integrity check value).